RomaLetodiani/Build-your-own-HTTP-server/README.md

 ## License

 This repository is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thank you to [](https://.io/) for providing the challenge and inspiration for this repository.
+- Thanks to the [CodeCrafters](https://codecrafters.io/) for providing the challenge and inspiration for this repository.
-- Special thanks to all contributors who have helped improve this repository with their submissions.
+- Special thanks to all [Contributors](https://github.com/RomaLetodiani/Build-your-own-HTTP-server/graphs/contributors) who have helped improve this repository with their submissions.

-Happy coding!
+# Happy coding!